In this article, we are going to review the following multi-room tents for camping:

 - 1 to 2 seasons: for warm temperatures and mild precipitation associated with summer

-- 3 season: can handle moderate rain or spring and fall, the warmth of summer, strong wind, or even some snow.
+- Three seasons: can handle moderate rain or spring and fall, the warmth of summer, strong wind, or even some snow.

 - 4 season: can use all year round